devharshgupta/BookTime/README.md

 ### Detailed Article Coming Soon

-Stay tuned for an upcoming detailed article on Medium by devharshgupta.com.
+Stay tuned for an upcoming detailed article on [Medium by devharshgupta](https://medium.com/@devharshgupta.com).
 The article will delve into the inner workings and design choices of BookTime, providing valuable insights into its architecture and functionality.

 ### License